Sourdough Apple Pie

 Baker's Tips

-• If you’re new to pie crust or to making it with sourdough discard, read mr post How to Make Pie Crust with Sourdough Discard for lots of tips and tricks!
-If you’re a seasoned baker, this pie crust is just like my traditional All Butter Pie Crust just with the addition of sourdough discard!
+• If you’re new to pie crust or to making it with sourdough discard, read my post How to Make Pie Crust with Sourdough Discard for lots of tips and tricks!
+If you’re a seasoned baker, this pie crust is just like my traditional pie crust in How to Make Pie Crust in a Mixer, but with the addition of sourdough discard.

 • The pie crust should be made the day before you plan to bake the pie so it chills in the fridge for 24 hours.
 So plan ahead!